Mark Cuban Sounds Off on Taxing Billionaires’ Wealth

 I think he’s doing great.
 I don’t see families at each other’s throats, the vaccination is widely distributed, and those two things are 99 percent of the battle.
 That’s why he’s got a 62 percent approval rating.
 Things are more issues-driven instead of personality-driven, and that’s a huge step forward.

 To go back to the NBA, I wanted to ask you about the NBA’s relationship with China.
-There was the whole Daryl Morey and Tilman Fertitta episode two years ago, where they were critical of China and walked it back, it reminded me of the recent dystopian episode with John Cena where he had to apologize for just acknowledging Taiwan.
-So, I’m curious how you feel about the NBA’s partnership with China, and has it become problematic?
+There was the whole Daryl Morey and Tilman Fertitta episode two years ago, where they were critical of China and walked it back.
+It reminded me of the recent dystopian episode with John Cena where he had to apologize for just acknowledging Taiwan.
+So, I’m curious how you feel about the NBA’s partnership with China.
+Has it become problematic?

 Um… I’m not really the most qualified to say, because I don’t deal with China directly, but at the same time, I didn’t want to talk about Texas politics, so I don’t want to speak on domestic issues in other countries, because I don’t know them all.
 Am I against concentration camps and what’s happening to the Uyghurs?
 One hundred percent.
 Are we taking steps to make sure the products we sell aren’t sourced there?
 Yes, a hundred percent.
 There’s no question about that side of it, but I’m not getting into the politics of specific countries, because I’m just not there.